VIIIbyuL/506-final-project/README.md

 We formulated this as a binary classification task to predict whether an article’s sentiment aligns with short-term stock price movement.

-Our primary model was a RandomForestClassifier, trained on the features described above and using the alignment_label as the target variable.
-Random forests provided strong performance with interpretability (via feature importance) and robustness to noise.
+Our primary model was a RandomForestRegressor, trained on the features described above with extra features that get calculated.
+More specifically, since it's important to take into consideration the most recent days of news and data before making a prediction, we give more weight to those by getting the past 3 days worth of and using the price change percent of the next day as the target variable.
+This will train the model with the features of a given day and the results of those features from the next.

+We also used Random forests since it provided strong performance with interpretability (via feature importance) and robustness to noise.

 We also experimented with other models, including:
    - Logistic Regression with hyperparameter tuning via GridSearchCV